JuliaPhylo/SNaQ.jl/docs/src/man/multiplealleles.md

 first(df_sp, 6)   # first 6 rows of data frame
 ```

-The warning above is because our mapping file does not list species
+The warning above, after creating `df_sp`, is because our mapping file does not
-S2 through S5: that's because there's a single individual in each of these
+list species S2 through S5.
+We did not need to list them because we have a
-species, and we don't need a map to match each individual name to a species
+single individual in each of these species.
-name.
 So we can safely ignore the warning.
 We will just need to make sure that our starting tree, when we run SNaQ,
 has the same (unmapped) names, here S2-S5.